zhemingfan/biof501a-mbb659_jeremy_fan/README.md

         -for the future, if ever long reads are added to this pipeline, `minimap2` would make an ideal choice

 3. Creating _fasta_ file through `samtools`.
     -the following steps are adapted from an answer from [https://www.biostars.org/p/367626/](Biostars).
-Briefly,
+Briefly, `mpileup`produces "pileup" textual format from an alignment
+    -